When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Preliminary

 \subsection{Threat Model}

-We adopt a standard threat model in which a tester seeks to assess the security of an LLM system augmented with web search.
-Such red-teaming may be performed under several practical scenarios: (1) a model developer conducts internal testing to identify and remediate vulnerabilities prior to public release; (2) a prospective customer evaluates competing LLM services to select the one that best meets their safety and functional requirements; or (3) a trusted third party is engaged to perform audits and issue safety certifications.
-In all cases, the tester’s objective is to simulate realistic adversarial conditions against the complete search-based LLM pipeline, revealing end-to-end failures that could arise in real-world operation.

-To ensure broad applicability, we adopt a black-box setting, where the tester has no internal knowledge of the target LLM system, including (1) the model architecture and parameters; (2) the retrieval and search-integration mechanisms; (3) any deployed safety filters or mitigation strategies.
-The tester’s interaction is therefore limited to externally observable behavior: he may only craft and submit prompts to the system and inspect the returned responses.
-Under this constraint, all evaluations must be performed using input–output probing alone, which reflects realistic auditing scenarios faced by developers, customers, and third-party auditors.
-We further discuss the ethical considerations of conducting such adversarial testing in Appendix~\ref{subsec:ethics_consdieration}, ensuring that our evaluation remains responsible and compliant.
+We consider a standard red-teaming threat model in which a tester evaluates the safety of an LLM system augmented with web search by simulating realistic adversarial conditions.
+The goal is to uncover end-to-end safety failures that may arise during real-world deployment of search-enabled LLM services.
+We adopt a black-box setting, where the tester has no access to internal system details (e.g., model architecture, retrieval mechanisms, deployed safety filters) and external webpages.
+The tester can only craft and submit prompts to the system and inspect the returned responses.
+Under this constraint, all evaluations must be performed using input–output probing alone, reflecting realistic auditing scenarios faced by developers or third-party auditors.